ThePoorPilot/Unofficial-Spotify/README.md

 ### Building

-Building is only for Debian/Ubuntu packages at the moment(you can still run dpkg in Arch to build, like I do, but you can't install the package produced)
+Building is only for Debian/Ubuntu packages at the moment (you can still run dpkg in Arch/other distros to build the debian package, like I do!)

 Pre-requisites: squashfs-tools, jq, dpkg